golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/golem-wallet-backup.md

 ### Unlocking on Yagna restart

-An, arguably positive, side effect of locking the key that way is that a `yagna id unlock` command will now be needed each time the `Yagna` service is restarted.
+An, arguably positive, side effect of locking the key that way is that a `yagna id unlock` command will now be needed each time the `yagna` service is restarted.
 This means that no one can use your yagna node as a requestor without knowing your passphrase.

 ### Reverting to an unprotected key